Wolves at Our Door

 Wolves at Our Door is a 1997 documentary film about the "Sawtooth Pack", a group of wolves in the Sawtooth Mountains in Idaho, United States.
 The film was produced and directed by Jim Dutcher and first aired on The Discovery Channel.
 It is narrated by Richard Kiley.
 A two–hour sequel, Living with Wolves, was released in 2005.

 Production

 In 1990, filmmaker, Jim Dutcher, began observing a pack of wolves in the Sawtooth Mountains in Idaho.
 Later joined by his wife, Jamie Dutcher, the couple hand-raised and bottle fed pups before releasing them within a larger encampment.
-Having gained their trust, the Dutcher's were able to film and record the wolves in close proximity.
+Having gained their trust, the Dutchers were able to film and record the wolves in close proximity.
 Using both visual and audio recordings, they documented the pack's hierarchy, vocalizations, and behavior.

 Sawtooth Pack

 Initially starting with one pair of adults, Makuyi and Akai, the pack grew to include: